dcoredump/DeeAxe7.lv2/README.md

 (c) by H. Wirtz <dcoredump@googlemail.com>

+## Please note that this LV2-plugin is not state-of-the-art anymore!
+You should use https://github.com/dcoredump/dexed/tree/native-lv2

 ## License
 >
 > This program is free software; you can redistribute it and/or modify